swcarpentry/git-novice/learners/setup.md

 ## Prerequisites

-In this lesson we use Git from within Rstudio.
+In this tutorial we use Git from within RStudio.
 Some previous experience with R and Bash is expected, *but isn't mandatory*.